heiner/heiner.github.com/_drafts/random-samples.md

 are obsolete.
 It stands to reason though that the more routine, more obviously automatable tasks will in fact be automated first.
-Who's got more job security, the guy that knows about Zobrist hashing or the hundreth CRUD engineer?
-I don't know if "be the knowledgable engineer" is actionable advice (nobody decided to not be super interested, most people just are like that) but "hire the knowledgable engineer" certainly is.
-Knowlegable engineers work on harder, more interesting problems and are more likely (in fact fairly likely) to engage with "fundamentals" (heaps, sorting and searching, etc.) as part of their career -- the blunt answer to the "I've never needed this" argument is
+Who's got more job security, the guy that knows about Zobrist hashing or the hundredth CRUD engineer?
+I don't know if "be the knowledgeable engineer" is actionable advice (nobody decided to not be super interested, most people just are like that) but "hire the knowledgeable engineer" certainly is.
+Knowledgeable engineers work on harder, more interesting problems and are more likely (in fact fairly likely) to engage with "fundamentals" (heaps, sorting and searching, etc.) as part of their career -- the blunt answer to the "I've never needed this" argument is